Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 Buying an option that gives you the right to buy shares before the expiry date is called a Call option.

-Whereas buying an option that gives you the right to sell shares before the expiry date is called a Put option.
+Whereas, buying an option that gives you the right to sell shares before the expiry date is called a Put option.

 Trading in options does not mean that you have to actually exercise the right at the buy/sell point.
 In day trading options you simply buy/sell options without worrying about exercising the rights.

-Options give you the power to buy a higher number of shares for a small amount of money (called premium) in comparison to buying a stock.
+Options give you the power to buy a higher number of shares for a small amount of money (called the premium) in comparison to buying a stock.

-Reliance Call Option with underlying 505 shares
+Reliance Industries Call Option Details

-How Option Trading Works in India
+How Options Trading Works in India

 #1.
 You Need an Options Trading Account